The Takeaway:

 Smaller households, casual coffee drinkers, and those with limited space.

-The market for manual espresso makers is much smaller than the one for the sleek automatics that offer one touch convenience.
+The market for manual espresso makers is much smaller than the one for sleek automatics that offer one-touch convenience.
 That’s because people who like these models are a breed apart.
 They don’t want a computer to do it for them.
 They want control.
 The kind of control that only a manual machine can offer.

 As you can tell at a glance, these machines fall broadly into two categories: Machines for power drinkers and large households, and machines for casual drinkers and small households.